armanisadeghi/ai-matrx-admin/app/(authenticated)/tests/dynamic-layouts/grid-system-12/grid-system/come-back.md

 # Next Steps:
 - Left off: Anthropic Workbench: https://console.anthropic.com/workbench/2c0c4eef-b76f-4d17-8454-1c86209b8573
+- Click and drag (minor but here): https://claude.ai/chat/fa80b976-b46d-435e-96a5-9b1d6d8c365e
+  - The last question is to add a feature for dragging and making perfect boxes so pick up from there.

 -------------------------------
 Yes, we can enforce strict grid boundaries that components cannot override.
 Here are the key techniques to implement this: